NickBenthem/NickBenthem.github.io/_posts/2023/2023-08-16-what-actually-happens-when-you-run-copy-in-postgres.markdown

 }
 ```

 An important implementation note is that we never perform additional processing on the `d` messages.
 The only validation we receive from `libpq` is that a given message is received - we do no other validation until the end.
 In essence,  we're continuously sending messages as fast as we can read them in and transmit them.
 This is great - we have lower overhead, but once we hit the end of our `FILE`, we will need to inform `libq` that we're done performing our copy.
 This is where `PQputCopyEnd` comes into place.
-After the `FILE` has been full read from, Postgres will [send a message to](https://github.com/postgres/postgres/blob/master/src/interfaces/libpq/fe-exec.c#L2731-L2745) `libpq` indicating that the COPY is complete (via `c` message), or the copy has failed (via `f` message).
+After the `FILE` has been full read from, Postgres will [send a message to](https://github.com/postgres/postgres/blob/master/src/interfaces/libpq/fe-exec.c#L2731-L2745) `libpq` indicating that the `COPY` is complete (via `c` message), or the `COPY` has failed (via `f` message).

 ```c
 if (errormsg)